mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Had I known you were a fucking psychopath, I would have kept you a slave.
 But instead, I let my guard down, and you destroyed everything and everyone I loved."

 	"It wasn't me," he pleaded.
 Thi turned him around and stabbed cleanly through the center of his left hand.
-While he was writhing in agony, thi raised her voice to overcome his.
+While he was writhing in agony, thi raised hae voice to overcome his.

 	"I loved my people.
 We loved our way of life.
 An Ara-worshipper like you would never understand."

-	He spoke back through gasps and cries, "They had to love you, they were your slaves."
+	He spoke back through gasps and cries, "Your people are slaves."

-	Thi twisted the blade and he screamed even more.
+	Thi applied pressure to his free arm against its natural bend as he struggled to keep both his hand and arm intact.

 	"And you under Ara are not guilty of the same?
 How do you handle those who don't fit your mold of the perfect person?
 Exile us to the darkness where we won't be a nuisance?
 Force us into an addiction to handle the misery?
 Burn us all in a fire and make it look like an accident?"